How do you uncover unmet needs in the market?

 When to Stop Doing Customer Interviews

-At this point, you’re really looking for the existence of a market.
+Through customer discovery, you’re looking for the existence of a market.

 A market is a group of customers who share the same pain and will refer to one another for buying decisions.